What is the Film Studies Course at A level about?

 The full exam board A-Level Specification can be found here

 Basically, the A level is designed to enable you to deepen your understanding, appreciation and enjoyment of film.
 By the end of year, you should be able to understand how we as an audience ‘read’ a film, often without realising that we are doing so.

 The course will also look at film as a medium, an art form and as a social and ideological construct.
 You will be engaging with a variety of different kinds of film and, with the intention of developing your skills of critical analysis.

-A Level Film Studies will cover the following areas
+A Level Film Studies in year 12 covers the following areas:

 (Click on the images to get more details and lesson resources)